 To demonstrate compliance with the California Environmental Quality Act (CEQA) Public Resources Code, Sections 21000 et seq.
-Applicants must submit one of the following (A draft is acceptable for application purposes):
+Applicants must submit one of the following:

-- a) Notice of Exemption stamped by the county clerk if the project is categorically exempt. - b) Negative Declaration and Initial Study including the checklist and Notice of Determination stamped by the county clerk or State Clearinghouse with the State Clearinghouse response, as applicable. - c) Final Environmental Impact Report with Initial Study including the checklist and Notice of Determination with State Clearinghouse response. - For b and c: include documentation that the State of California Department of Fish and Game CEQA fee was paid or is not applicable. - d) A current and complete Initial Study with a description of how the grantee will complete CEQA compliance within one year from date of grant agreement.
+- Notice of Exemption stamped by the county clerk if the Urban Rivers Project is categorically exempt. - b) Negative Declaration and Initial Study including the checklist and Notice of Determination stamped by the county clerk or State Clearinghouse with the State Clearinghouse response, as applicable. - c) Final Environmental Impact Report with Initial Study including the checklist and Notice of Determination with State Clearinghouse response. - For b and c: include documentation that the State of California Department of Fish and Game CEQA fee was paid or is not applicable. - d) A current and complete Initial Study with a description of how the Grantee will complete CEQA compliance within one year from date of Grant Agreement.
 Remaining CEQA requirements may be met as part of the grant work plan.
-However, grant funds for construction or acquisition will be available only after the project is in compliance with CEQA and other environmental laws.
-Funds for planning and document preparation may be available sooner if included in the grant work plan. - e) For projects included in a Master Environmental Impact Report (MEIR), CEQA compliance shall include a copy of the subsequent Initial Study for the proposed project together with a copy of the Notice of Determination, stamped by the county clerk or State Clearinghouse, as applicable.
+However, grant Funds for construction or Acquisition will be available only after the Project is in compliance with CEQA and other environmental laws.
+Funds for Planning and document preparation may be available sooner if included in the grant work plan. - e) For Urban Rivers Projects included in a Master Environmental Impact Report (MEIR), CEQA compliance shall include a copy of the subsequent Initial Study for the proposed Project together with a copy of the Notice of Determination, stamped by the county clerk or State Clearinghouse, as applicable.